-Merilyn Simonds is the author of sixteen books, including the creative nonfiction classic, The Convict Lover, a finalist for the Governor General’s Award and inspiration for Judith Thompson’s play, Hot House; an internationally acclaimed collection of autobiographical stories, The Lion in the Room Next Door; a bestselling novel, The Holding; a travel memoir, Breakfast at the Exit Café co-written with her husband Wayne Grady; and a collection of personal essays, A New Leaf.
+Simonds’ other books include a collection of short fiction, The Lion in the Room Next Door; a bestselling novel, The Holding; a travel memoir, Breakfast at the Exit Café co-written with her husband Wayne Grady; and a book of personal essays, A New Leaf.
 Her work is published and anthologized internationally.

 Reviewers have called her work, “Beautifully wrought, emotionally complex.”
 “Stories so solid they seem sculpted, yet so delicate they remain full of mystery.”
 “The observation of the details of life are Chekhovian in their accuracy.”
-Susan Halpren, writing in the New York Times, where The Holding was selected an Editor’s Choice, says, “Simonds is a careful, evocative writer, able to tease out colors from an overcast sky, to find depth in shadows.”
+Susan Halpern, writing in the New York Times, where The Holding was selected an Editor’s Choice, says, “Simonds is a careful, evocative writer, able to tease out colors from an overcast sky, to find depth in shadows.”

 Stories have been part of my life forever.
 I don’t remember a time when I didn’t read, and I hardly remember a time when I didn’t write.

 Merilyn began as a freelance journalist, publishing nine nonfiction books and scores of magazine articles on subjects ranging from the environment to soap–making, from art and architecture to war.

 With the release of The Convict Lover in 1996, she became nationally known as a literary writer, exploring the zone where fact and fiction meet.
 Now considered a classic in Canadian creative nonfiction, The Convict Lover was nominated for the Governor General’s Literary Award for Nonfiction and was chosen as one of the top ten nonfiction books of 1996 by the Globe and Mail, Quill & Quire Magazine, Elm Street Magazine and Maclean’s.
 It was translated into Chinese, Japanese, and German, and in 1997, was adapted for the stage by the Kingston Summer Theatre Festival, premiering at Theatre Passe Muraille in Toronto in the fall of 1998.
 In 2016, it was inspiration for the Judith Thompson play Hot House, commissioned by Theatre Kingston.
 In 2017, Project Bookmark Canada erected a plaque in Kingston, Ontario, to honour the place of The Convict Lover in Canada’s literary landscape.